jporeilly/Foundry--Deployment/02--Pre-flight/preflight.md

 ```
 ``to define the extra-vars.yml, execute:``
 ```
-./apply_env_properties.sh
+./env_properties.sh
 ```
-Note: You may have to change the permission: sudo chmod +ax apply_env_properties.sh
+Note: You may have to change the permission: sudo chmod +ax env_properties.sh

 ``check extra-vars.yml``